MicrosoftDocs/query-docs/query-languages/dax/date-and-time-functions-dax.md

 ---
 description: "Learn more about: Date and time functions"
-title: "Date and time functions (DAX) | Microsoft Docs"
+title: "Date and time functions (DAX)"
 ---
 # Date and time functions